pen-lang/pen/doc/src/references/standard-packages/os.md

 #### `Connect`

-It connects a socket with a peer address.
+It connects a socket to a peer address.

 ```pen
 \(ctx Context, s Socket, address string) none | error